BenTheElder/old-site/www/posts/prow.md

 <img src="/images/test_metrics.png"></img>
 <p class="centered-text"><a href="http://velodrome.k8s.io/dashboard/db/bigquery-metrics?orgId=1">Velodrome metrics</a></p>
-The system handling all of this leverages Kubernetes, naturally, and of-course has a number of nautically named components.
+The system handling all of this leverages Kubernetes, naturally, and of-course has a number of nautically-named components.
 This system is <a href="https://github.com/kubernetes/test-infra/tree/master/prow" class="italic">Prow</a>, and is used to manage automatic validation and merging of human-reviewed pull requests and to verify branch-health leading up to each release.

 With Prow each job is a single-container <a href="https://kubernetes.io/docs/concepts/workloads/pods/pod/">pod</a>, created in a dedicated build and test cluster by "plank", a micro-service running in the services cluster.